2022 Mitsubishi Outlander Trim Levels with Comparisons & Configurations.What do you get with each? Find out below..

 As far as infotainment features go, the SE sees quite a few upgrades.
 On this trim, you get to access your infotainment features from a 9-inch touchscreen display with built-in navigation.
 There are also several rear USB charging ports, HD radio, and wireless charging for smartphone devices.

-2022 Mitsubishi Outlander SE vs SE Launch Edition.
+Compare the 2022 Mitsubishi Outlander SE vs SE Launch Edition.
 What is the difference?

 If you happen to get your hands on the Outlander SE Launch Edition, you do get some special features equipped on it that give it a boost of luxury.
 It comes with everything that is on the SE, but it adds things like a power panoramic sunroof and an auto-dimming rear-view mirror to make it worth the price jump.